ArduPilot/ardupilot_wiki/copter/source/docs/solo_arducopter_other_install.rst

 3DR Solo - Initial ArduCopter Install Using Mission Planner & WinSCP
 ====================================================================

-These are detailed instructions for the installation of ArduCopter 3.5.0 and higher on the 3DR Solo using Mission Planner and WinSCP. **Your solo should be in safe working order before you start**.
+These are detailed instructions for the installation of ArduCopter on the 3DR Solo using Mission Planner and WinSCP. **Your solo should be in safe working order before you start**.
 It should not be malfunctioning or unreliable before you even begin.
 It must be up to date with the latest 3DR firmware.
 You cannot do this with a straight out of the box Solo.
 You must go through the full pre-flight update first on a new Solo.
 Once your Solo is up to date and working well, you're ready to begin this process.

 This method is somewhat complicated compared to using Solex.
 But this does work.
 Please read carefully and follow all steps in order.